stuarteberg/job-description-diffs/description.md

 Experience
 Skills and Abilities
 ● BS in an engineering or scientific discipline, or equivalent work experience.
-● Minimum of 8 years of experience in software development with experience in technical project leadership ● Experience with scientific programming, algorithms, databases, or 3D visualization is desirable ● Expertise with software development tools and code repositories ● Expertise with software systems and architecture
+● Minimum of 10 years of experience in software development with strong technical project leadership ● Experience with scientific programming, algorithms, databases, or 3D visualization is desirable.
+● Expert with software development tools and code repositories.
+● Expert with software systems and architecture.
+● Track record of extraordinary technical achievements.
-● Ability to work as a technical leader with a group of junior engineers ● Ability to assume personal responsibility for major projects ● Excellent communication skills
+● Ability to work as a technical leader with a group of junior engineers.
+● Ability to assume personal responsibility for major projects.
+● Excellent communication skills.
-● General programming languages: Java, C++, C, C#, Objective C ● Scripting languages: Python, Perl, Unix shell
+● General programming languages: Java, C++, C, C#, Objective C.
+● Scripting languages: Python, Perl, Unix shell.
-● Web languages: JavaScript and associated frameworks, WebGL ● Graphics languages and toolkits: OpenGL, GLSL, Qt
+● Web languages: JavaScript and associated frameworks, WebGL.
+● Graphics languages and toolkits: OpenGL, GLSL, Qt.
-● Databases: MongoDB, MySQL, Postgres, Neo4j
+● Databases: MongoDB, MySQL, Postgres, Neo4j.